Beli menu search and rating flow mockups

 Product

 Beli is a food rating and restaurant tracking app.
-I redesigned the rating page and added menu search and autofill to make logging reviews faster and less frustrating.
+I redesigned the rating page and introduced menu search with autofill to make logging reviews faster, with less memory burden and fewer unnecessary choices.

 User Finding